jfayre/Talking-Flight-Monitor-Legacy/README.md

 # voice flight following
 Periodically read the name of the closest city to your aircraft.
+Also reads key aircraft instrumentation.
 For a compiled version, see the Releases section.

 ## Requirements
 * You will need a free account on [Geonames](http://www.geonames.org).
 Once you create the account, go into your account settings and enable API access.
-* Python 2.7 - 32 bit (due to pyuipc incompatibility with Python 3 and 64 bit)
+* Python  - 3.7 32 bit
 * pywin32
-* XPlane with [XPUIPC](http://fsacars.com/downloads/xpuipc/) or MFS, P3D with [FSUIPC](http://www.schiratti.com/dowson.html) or P3D
-* Windows
-    * XPUIPC currently not working with Linux and Mac

 ## Installation
-* Get the latest python 2.7 ([Python releases](https://www.python.org/downloads/))
+* Get the latest python 3.7 ([Python releases](https://www.python.org/downloads/))
 * Install the latest pywin32 release ([pywin32 releases](https://github.com/mhammond/pywin32/releases))
     * filename: `pywin32-xxx.win32-py2.7.exe`
     * Install with the installer, not using pip!